iPhone 12 and Pro available today: How to buy Apple's newest phones right now

 This year, Apple is staggering the release of all the iPhone 12 models.
 That means the timing of preorders will be based on the model you want.

 iPhone 12 and iPhone 12 Pro: Right now.
-Preorders started to arrive at the same time as in-store availability, Friday Oct.
-23. However, shipping time for either model is slipping to early or mid-November, depending on the specific model.
+Preorders have already started to arrive at the same time as in-store availability.
+However, shipping time for either model is slipping to early or mid-November, depending on the specific model.

 iPhone 12 Mini and iPhone 12 Pro Max: Preorders begin Friday, Nov.
 6 (no time announced yet).
 Availability and sale date on Nov.
 13.